Florida Condominium Website Law

 Summary

-In 2024 the requirement threshold was lowered to 25 units or more, and additional content requirements were added.
+In 2024 the requirement threshold was lowered to 25-units or more, and additional content requirements were added.
+Condominium associations with 25 to 149-units have until January 1, 2026 to comply; associations with 150-units or more have been required to comply since January 1, 2019.

 Since 2005, CondoSites has been providing websites to Florida condos and HOAs.
 Our product is fully compatible with the old and new sections of the "Sunshine Law" (a.k.a.
 Florida's Condominium Act), and we can help guide you through the process of making sure your new community website is fully compliant with the law.